What are performance review phrases and when can you use them?

 1. Write an introductory sentence

-2. Outline the employee’s strengths and weaknesses
+2. Outline the employee’s strengths, areas for improvement and provide constructive feedback

-- A positive attitude
+- positive attitude

-- Communication skills
+- communication skills

-- Dedication
+- dedication

-- Punctuality
+- punctuality

-- Attention to detail
+- attention to detail

-- Following instructions
+- following instructions

-- Absences or tardiness issues
+- absences or tardiness issues

-- Issues with communication
+- issues with communication

-- Challenges with following directions
+- challenges with following directions

 3. Include specific accomplishments